Thread: Greater New Mexico Mags?

 Hmm, most of our good recipes are photo-copied or written down, but this one has some petty good red chile recipes.

 "remember all the bad things"????
-Check in when you get in the area, have a marg or three.Okay, help should be here soon.
-So, what size are those boots?
+Check in when you get in the area, have a marg or three.“What are men to rocks and mountains?”

 Here's a posole recipe: